rjorton/OIE2023/README.md

 # 2: Read Alignment

-There are many tools available to align reads onto a reference sequence: bwa, bowtie2, minimap2, bbMap, to name but a few.
+There are many tools available to align reads onto a reference sequence: [BWA](http://bio-bwa.sourceforge.net), [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [minimap2](https://github.com/lh3/minimap2), [bbMap](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbmap-guide/), to name but a few.

 We will be using [BWA](http://bio-bwa.sourceforge.net) to align our paired end reads to a reference sequence and output a [SAM (Sequence Alignment Map)](https://samtools.github.io/hts-specs/SAMv1.pdf) file.
 The SAM file contains the result of each read’s alignment to the given reference sequence.